Gov. Gordon urges caution as some virus restrictions relaxed

 “We understand the impact on local businesses and their patrons,” the statement says.
 “We are as eager as everyone to get back to business as usual.”

+Elsewhere around Wyoming, officials in Sheridan County have requested variances to state health orders to allow restaurants to offer outside dining and for churches to offer modified services, according to the Wyoming News Exchange.
+Park County also wants to allow outside dining.

-It also says that while the new health orders in effect Friday impact personal care services and other businesses like day cars and hospitals, they “do not include the reopening of bars and restaurants for on-premise consumption at this time and they have penalties that must be enforced.
+The joint statement of local officials doesn’t address whether Campbell County will apply for any variances.
+It does say that while the new health orders in effect Friday impact personal care services and other businesses like day cares and hospitals, they “do not include the reopening of bars and restaurants for on-premise consumption at this time and they have penalties that must be enforced.

 “Any bar, restaurant or other business specifically mentioned in the public health order that begins operations outside the guidelines set forth may be subject to fines and/or closure.

-“Until the state public health order expire (May 15), we are asking that all businesses and individuals adhere to the guidelines set forth by the Wyoming Department of Health and Governor Gordon.”
+“Until the state public health order expires (May 15), we are asking that all businesses and individuals adhere to the guidelines set forth by the Wyoming Department of Health and Governor Gordon.”

 (0) comments